pelotech/jsonnet-controller/README.md

 ---

 This project is in very early stages proof-of-concept.
-There are no images published and to test it out you will have to build (and/or publish) images yourself.
+Only `latest` images are published, and they are not guaranteed stable at the moment.

 The ultimate goal is to finish integratating this project with the Flux [GitOps Toolkit APIs](https://fluxcd.io/docs/gitops-toolkit/), along with the existing functionality for absolute URLs.